George Henry Boughton: Career

+Personal life

-In 1865, Boughton married Katherine Louise Cullen (1845-after 1901), and they had an adopted daughter, Florence.
+In 1865, Boughton married Katherine Louise Cullen (1845-after 1901), and they adopted a daughter, Florence.
 Along with John Callcott Horsley, he was one of the early clients of architect Richard Norman Shaw who built a house for the Boughtons on Campden Hill, London.
 "The parties given here by Mr and Mrs Boughton were celebrated among artistic and literary people and in the Anglo-American section of the society."

-It was noticed that Boughton was influenced by works of British painter and illustrator Frederick Walker (1840–1875).
-In the 1870s in London he met James Whistler.
+Boughton was influenced by the works of British painter and illustrator Frederick Walker (1840–1875).
+In the 1870s in London, he met James Whistler.
 In 1878, an American reviewer praised them as "shining lights in the art world" of London.
 Boughton published vivid recollections about Whistler, particularly mentioning his work on the famous ‘Peacock Room'.
 In 1877 he made an acquaintance with Henry James (1843–1916).

 The female novelist Violet Hunt (1862–1942) based her novels Their Lives (1916) and Their Hearts (1921) on her early love affair with Boughton.
 The novel Christina Chard (1894) by Mrs Rosa Campbell-Praed (1851–1935), an Australian novelist, was dedicated to Boughton, because he had suggested the idea of the book.

-In the 1880s-1890s, he was associated with several artistic colonies in countryside, namely with the village of Broadway in Worcestershire, the rustic beauty of which was recognised by many American artists.
+Throughout the 1880s and 1890s, he was associated with several artistic colonies in countryside, namely with the village of Broadway in Worcestershire, the rustic beauty of which was recognized by American artists.
 Along with Henry James, Edwin Abbey, John Singer Sargent and others, he frequently visited Broadway.
 Through Horsley and Shaw he also was associated with the Cranbrook Colony of artists, visiting them in the late 1860s-1880s.
+Boughton also served as an agent and advisor to Henry Gurdon Marquand, one of the founders of the Metropolitan Museum of Art, and namesake of the Marquand Collection.

+Death

 Boughton died of heart disease, on 19 January 1905, in his studio at Campden Hill, north London.
 His obituary stated that "he was kindly, genial, humorous, a lover of a good story, the essence of hospitality, and wholly free from jealousy, malice, and incharitable judgments."

 His paintings are now represented in many museums in the United States and Europe.